Dudleya greenei Rose

 Cotyledon greenei, Dudleya echeverioides, Dudleya hoffmannii, Dudleya regalis, Echeveria greenei

-Dudleya greenei grows from a small, thick caudex and produces rosettes of fleshy, pointed leaves up to 4.4 inches (11 cm) long.
-The rosette is up to 6 inches (15 cm) in diameter, with 20 to 35 leaves.
-The inflorescence is borne on an erect peduncle up to 16 inches (40 cm) tall.
+Dudleya greenei is a small succulent that grows from an apically branched caudex, forming rosettes of 20 to 35 fleshy pointed leaves.
+The rosettes are up to 6 inches (15 cm) in diameter.
+Leaves are up to 4.4 inches (11 cm) long and up to 1.4 inches (3.5 cm) wide.
+The inflorescence is borne on an erect, up to 16 inches (40 cm) tall peduncle.
 The peduncle and foliage are variably green and pink.
-The inflorescence branches at the top and holds many fleshy, yellowish flowers.
+The inflorescence branches at the top and holds many fleshy yellowish flowers.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).